Near-term uncertainties | 29 April 2025

 General economic uncertainty may affect the level of economic activity among customers, which may reduce the demand for L&T’s services.

-Higher costs, such as the rising prices of fuel and energy, and potential changes in interest rates may have an impact on the company’s financial performance.
+Changes in costs, such as the price of fuel and energy and interest rates, may have an impact on the company’s financial performance.

 The Finnish Waste Act was amended in July 2021.
 Under the reforms to the Waste Act, municipalities take on a larger role in organising the collection of packaging materials and biowaste from housing properties.
 As a consequence of the reform, L&T’s direct customer agreements with housing properties on the separate collection of packaging waste and biowaste will be transferred to municipalities for competitive bidding gradually between 1 July 2022 and 1 July 2025.
 L&T estimates that, as a result of municipalisation, approximately EUR 30 million of the Finnish waste management market will be moved out of the scope of free competition between 2024 and 2026.
 L&T participates in the competitive tendering of municipal contracts and is a significant operator in municipal contracts.
 Nevertheless, L&T estimates that the overall impact of the change will be negative for the company.